charmoniumQ/PROBE/docs/benchmark_suite/README.md

 - **No source.**
   <!--TODO: Evaluate this first, so  "no source" AND "requires kernel changes" would be classified as "no source".
 Future work may be able to reproduce collectors which require kernel changes (or VMs), but has no chance of reproducing collectors which have no source.-->
-  We searched the original papers, GitHub, BitBucket, Google, and emailed the first author (CCing the others).
+  We searched the original papers, GitHub, BitBucket, Google (first fifty results), and emailed the first author (CCing the others).
   If we still could not find the source code for a particular provenance collector, we cannot reproduce it.
   Note that RecProv is implemented using rr, so we can use rr as a lower-bound for RecProv.